dangd169/shakeitoff/README.md

 Hey Nick,
-The .exe file is zipped in a folder called TaylorTest.
+The .exe file is zipped in a folder called TaylorTest. <p>
-The first part of the game changes based on time but the second part goes on forever, so feel free to just exit the game when you have a feeling of what it is.
+The first part of the game changes based on time but the second part goes on forever, so feel free to just exit the game when you have a feeling of what it is.<p>
 The game was designed to be played with a PS4/PS3 controller.
-(You can play with an xBox controller but the UI won't make sense)
+(You can play with an xBox controller but the UI won't make sense) <p>

-Thanks,
+Thanks,<p>
 -Danny